Builtin Dialect

 integer-literal

-An instance of this location represents a tuple of file, line number, and column number.
-This is similar to the type of location that you get from most source languages.
+An instance of this location represents a tuple of file, start and end line number, and start and end column number.
+It allows for the following configurations:

 Example: